Accessibility statement for Get funding to improve animal health and welfare

 What we’re doing to improve accessibility

 We are currently working to resolve all outstanding WCAG 2.2 A and AA issues.
 We are also addressing several Level AAA and usability issues to improve the overall experience for all users.
-We aim to fix the identified issues by 30 September 2025.

 Preparation of this accessibility statement

 This statement was prepared on 2 July 2024.
-It was last reviewed on 16 July 2025.
+It was last reviewed on 18 August 2025.

 This website was last tested on 10 July 2025 against the WCAG 2.2 AA standard.